Practice Transformation Unit

 Orthopaedic data universe.
 Working with the Comprehensive Outcomes in Orthopaedics and Rehabilitation Data System (COORDS), Duke Health Technology Solutions (DHTS), and the Analytic Center of Excellence (ACE), the PTU is helping to create an accessible clinical data collection system.
 Through COORDS, Duke Orthopaedics has also collected baseline PROMIS data on tens of thousands of patients across all orthopaedic divisions and hundreds of providers.

 Smart ambulatory clinic scheduling.
-Working with Apprentice Health, the PTU is implementing orthopaedic ambulatory scheduling changes to reduce unnecessary wait times and drive down cycle times through a combination of provider clinic-day preferences, deep learning simulations, and objective patient flow data captured through a passive low-energy Bluetooth tracking system.
+Working with Apprentice Health, the PTU is implementing orthopaedic ambulatory scheduling changes to reduce unnecessary wait times and drive down cycle times.
+This is done through a combination of provider clinic-day preferences, deep learning simulations, and objective patient flow data captured through a passive low-energy Bluetooth tracking system.

 No-show predictor model.
-Working with Jvion, Duke Orthopaedics is testing a no-show predictor model in its clinics that identifies patients at high risk of no show or late cancellation using more than 4,000 different factors for analysis.
+Working with Jvion, Duke Orthopaedics is testing a no-show predictor model in its clinics that identifies patients at high risk of no-shows or late cancellations using more than 4,000 different factors for analysis.

 Telehealth visits.
 Working with the Duke Telehealth Office, the PTU established telehealth visit centers at two orthopaedic clinic locations.
 Patient experience metrics reflect positively on the use of telehealth in an orthopaedic setting.